 Talk to your doctor about what your test results mean.
 A low white blood cell count, along with results from other tests, might already indicate the cause of your illness.
 Or your doctor may suggest other tests to further check your condition.

-Because a chronic very low white blood cell count makes you vulnerable to infections, discuss precautions with your doctor to avoid catching contagious diseases.
+Because a chronic very low white blood cell count makes you vulnerable to infections, ask your doctor about precautions to avoid catching contagious diseases.
 Always wash your hands regularly and thoroughly.
-You may also be told to wear a face mask and avoid anyone with a cold or other illness.
+You might also be advised to wear a face mask and avoid anyone with a cold or other illness.